cmdcnd/learn/docs/Training/jobhunting.md

 ### Behavioral/Problem Solving Questions
 - Give me an example of a difficult problem you solved.
+    - precanned answer about a specific event.
 - Tell me about a time when you had to learn a new technology quickly.
+    - precanned answer about a specific event.
 - Describe a situation where you had a conflict with a teammate or coworker.
 How did you resolve it?
+    - precanned answer about a specific event.
 - Have you ever made a mistake at work?
 How did you handle it?
+    - precanned answer about a specific event.
 - Tell me about a project you’re most proud of.
+    - precanned answer about a specific event.

 ### Technical/Knowledge-Based Questions
 - What are the steps you take when troubleshooting an outage?